xuelin-wang/edw/README.md

 # edw

 ### TODO
-* d3 and cljjsjs d3
+* pretty print json output of scripts
-* scripts search results pagination
+* aws scripts in clojure: creating/deleting/checking signatures scripts
+* caching aws function calls

 ### Summary
 Goal is to improve development efficiency.
 * Certain things are easier to be done in a html page.